ynput/ayon-documentation/website/docs/artist_getting_started.md

 ![login](assets/artist_login.png)

-### Ayon Server URL
+### AYON Server URL

-You should have been supplied with Ayon server url from your studio administrator.
+You should have been supplied with AYON server url from your studio administrator.
 The URL looks something like; `https://ayon.dev/`.

 The `Username` and `Password` should also come from your studio administrator.